naffnuff/CppGuidelines/CppGuidelines.md

 ## Default arguments
 Do not use default arguments on virtual functions
+* *Reason:* If the overrides declare different default arguments, the default used is determined by the static type of the object, subverting the whole idea of polymorphism (the feature is essentially broken).

-Only use default arguments when their values are guaranteed to always be the same (beware of type conversions)
+Only use default arguments when their values are guaranteed to always be the same (beware of type conversions).
+* *Reason:* Default arguments are re-evaluated at each call site, which can be extremely confusing if their value is unpredictable.

 When in doubt, use overloads
 * *See:*  Function overloading